Stylish home in a great location with lots of amenities. (Pool Closed from Oct 1-Apr 30)

 What to Eat

 Try the eggplant parm at Tiso’s in Mt.
 Tremper, with Sinatra playing and homemade good Italian food.
-Expect sophisticated dinners (email hidden) at Ricciardella’s on Main Street in Phoenicia.
+Expect sophisticated dinners and a great bar at Ricciardella’s on Main Street in Phoenicia.
 There’s a nice grilled cheese and tomato sandwich and a relaxed atmosphere waiting for you at Russ’ Country Kitchen at Phoenicia Plaza on Route 28.

 Brio’s Pizzeria and Restaurant and the adjacent Sportsman’s Alamo Cantina Tex-Mex Bar & Grill both have outdoor seating and are two of the big draws (besides the gorgeous and curvy mountain rides) to hordes of weekend bikers.
 Mama’s Boy Café & Espresso Bar is the new kid on the block and is superrelaxed and invitingly urbane without trying.
 Mama’s Boy offers Wi-Fi, an outdoor deck, cappuccinos, baked goods, ice cream, and a selection of fare for breakfast, light lunch or dinner.

 I recommend the scrambled tofu with Spinach at Sunfrost in Woodstock.
 Sunfrost has a great breakfast lunch and is very resonably priced.
 For dinner try the Miso Salmon at Yum Yum's a great evening restaurant with outdoor seating and great food and great prices.

 Zen Mountain Monastery founded by John Daido Loori, Roshi, and is one of the most respected Zen monasteries in the West.
 They provide lay practice, as well as environmental studies, full-time residencies, and retreats in intensive Zen training to Aikido, Zen visual arts, and healing workshops.
 Sunday morning sessions are open to everyone.